-Admission to HT ATCP requires a baccalaureate degree from an accredited institution of higher education.
-The applicant must submit 2 official transcripts from every college and/or university attended.
+Admission to HT ATCP requires a baccalaureate degree from a regionally accredited institution of higher education.
+The applicant must submit official transcripts from every college and/or university attended.
 Applicants' transcripts must demonstrate a 2.5 GPA overall or in the final 60 hours of coursework taken.
-HT ATCP computes the GPA based on all transcripts.
-Official transcripts from all colleges and universities the applicant has attended must be submitted to the HT ATCP office.
+HT ATCP computes the overall GPA based on all transcripts.